Adding Sendgrid to Remix.js

 That’s really it!
 What took me a few hours to figure out in Next.js took me less than an hour of reading the Remix.js documentation to implement.
 The last thing I changed was removing the action call from the form element that was used in the Next.js code.

-This was replaced by the Form component provided by Remix.js.
+This was replaced by the Form component I created in Remix.js.

 The end result of this coding challenge was really surprising.
 I can now see why developers enjoy the experience of writing code in Remix.js.